Please refer to USF System Policy 0-206, Digital Communications (pending) for scope of official external and internal USF System websites.

-All official USF sites, as noted above, are required to migrate in to the USF content management system (CMS), per the Office of the President, and must use the CMS templates provided.
+All official USF System sites (both internal and external) as outlined in USF System Policy 0-206 (pending), are required to migrate in to the USF content management system (CMS) (external) or the Portal (internal) and must use the templates provided.
 These sites are subject to review and approval by University Communications and Marketing (UCM) and Information Technology (IT) prior to launching.
 UCM and IT reserve the right to review launched sites periodically for quality assurance.

 All USF template code is the property of UCM and IT.
 The code seen in a source code view is not, and may not be used as, a template.
 You may not use this code, a reverse-engineered version of this code, or its associated visual presentation in whole or in part to create spin-off work.
 You may not override stylesheets without the prior approval of UCM and IT.